msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 export WEB_URL='https://irims-demo.msupply.org:<replace port>'
 export JWT_SECRET='random private key'

+**Note**: You just need to have first option running if single-instance.
+Also rememeber to replace the domain of the server accordingly on WEB_URL.

 # -d is for detached, if you want to see all output then start without -d
 PORT_APP=8000 PORT_DASH=8001 sudo -E docker-compose --project-name 'conforma-on-8000' up -d